vai0/travlr/README.md

 ### How to Run
 1. run `npm install`
 2. run `npm start` to spool up `webpack-dev-server`
-3. run `npm build` to build a production copy into the `/dist` folder
+3. run `npm run build` to build a production copy into the `/dist` folder

 ### Features
 - hovering over a place on the list bounces that place's marker on the map